 You can park in the Museum’s underground parking garage – free for DMA members or $20 per car for non-museum members.

-Museum staff meets you at the door and will lead the group to a gallery.
+Museum staff meet you at the door and will lead the group to a gallery.
 Each class has a theme & staff will guide the group through songs and stories related to the art you’re encountering.
 Afterward, they set up a fun interactive area for kiddos to play and explore!

 You can bring strollers, but no food or drinks.
 Classes are 1 hour.